Best Instant Pot Baked Beans – Dry or Canned

 Best Instant Pot Baked Beans – No Soaking

-Instant Pot Baked Beans are made from scratch with dried or canned beans, no need to soak the beans!
-Flavored with bacon and cooked in a delicious sweet and savory BBQ sauce.
-Ready in under one hour!
+Instant Pot Baked Beans made from scratch with dry or canned beans and flavored with bacon in a delicious sweet and savory BBQ sauce!

 Ingredients